2486 Pruden Blvd. Suffolk, VA 23434

 How many hours a day should you wear partial dentures?

-A general rule of thumb is that you should wear your dentures for at least 8 hours each day.
-This will provide your jawbone and gums time to adjust to the dentures and stop sore patches from forming.
-We recommend that you remove them at night as this gives your gums a chance to relax.
-We also recommend removing them out when eating, drinking, brushing, and flossing.
+A general rule of thumb is to wear your dentures for at least eight hours daily.
+This will give your jawbone and gums time to adjust to the dentures and prevent sore patches from forming.
+We recommend removing them at night as this gives your gums a chance to relax.
+We also recommend removing them when eating, drinking, brushing, and flossing.

 What to expect when wearing partial dentures for the first time?